 Regardless of the type, clean your filter on a regular basis, and keep an eye out for debris between cleanings.

-You’re Ready to be a Pool Cleaning Pro!
+You’re a Pool Cleaning Pro!

 We don’t have to tell you what a bummer it is to be all ready to swim only to find the pool full of leaves, and not have a skimmer net handy.